-If you decide to opt in for Indiegogo InDemand, it will automatically go into effect once your initial campaign meets its goals and reaches the deadline.
+If you decide to opt-in for Indiegogo InDemand, it will automatically go into effect once your initial campaign meets its goals and reaches the deadline.
 You can continue to raise funds after the initial deadline, and there is no need to set a funding limit or an extended deadline at this stage.
 Campaigners can choose to end the project whenever they see fit.

 It is to your advantage to research and target people who you believe will be interested in your project.
 Studying the demographics of your target audience will help you make well-informed decisions in marketing your project and reaching your goals.
-This infographic is very useful in showing what the backers community looks like on various crowdfunding platforms.

 Since their inception, both platforms have been constant drivers in the crowdfunding industry.
 To summarize:

 Kickstarter loves anything that is organized and has credibility.
 If you’re unsure about your project and marketing plan, Kickstarter would not be a good fit.
 However, if you have a set plan with goals you want to reach, you can succeed here.

 The platform has many loyal supporters, with over 4.2 million repeat backers as of July 2017.
 Currently, the most popular categories are games, design, and technology.